Blog

 Wed – Sun 10am – 5pm

 Kia Neill is a multidisciplinary artist living in Summit County.
-Originally from Chicago, Ill., she allows the environment to inspire her work within the following mediums: drawing, sculpture, photography and installation.
-Kia’s Open Doors are 1-5pm Thursdays,1-4pm Fridays and 2-5pm on Saturdays at the Ceramic Studio on the lower level.
+Originally from Chicago, Ill., she allows the environment to inspire her work within the following mediums: drawing, sculpture, photography, and installation.

 Transform Plastic Waste Into Art